SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Problem solving/Particle Swarm optimization.md

 			g = particles[i].p
 ```

-theta_p, theta_g and w are parameters that should be carefully choose  as they strongly influence the efficencytheta_p, theta_g and w are parameters that should be carefully choose  as they strongly influence the efficency
+theta_p, theta_g and w are parameters that should be carefully chosen as they strongly influence the efficiency theta_p, theta_g and w are parameters that should be carefully chosen as they strongly influence the efficiency